SpadesX/SpadesX/README.md

 ## Credits
 Main Developer: Haxk20

-Contributors: Check CONTRIBUTORS.md
+Special thanks to amisometimes for the SpadesX logo.

-Big thanks goes to amisometimes for the SpadesX logo.
+Check the [Contributor List](CONTRIBUTORS.md) for a list of the people that helped make this project.